Daima

-Daima is a mound settlement located in Nigeria, near Lake Chad, and about 5 kilometers away from the Nigerian frontier with Cameroon.
+Daima is a mound settlement located in Nigeria, near Lake Chad, and about 5 km away from the Nigerian frontier with Cameroon.
 It was first excavated in 1965 by British archaeologist Graham Connah.
 Radiocarbon dating showed the occupations at Daima cover a period beginning early in the first millennium BC, and ending early in the second millennium AD.
 The Daima sequence then covers some 1800 years.
-Daima is a perfect example of an archaeological tell site, as Daima’s stratigraphy seems to be divided into three periods or phases which mark separate occupations.
+Daima is a perfect example of an archaeological tell site, as Daima's stratigraphy seems to be divided into three periods or phases which mark separate occupations.
 These phases are called Daima I, Daima II, and Daima III.
 Although these occupations differ from each other in multiple ways, they also have some shared aspects with one another.
 Daima I represents an occupation of a people without metalwork; Daima II is characterized by the first iron-using people of the site; and Daima III represents a rich society with a much more complex material culture.

 Location

-Daima is located in northeastern Nigeria, 5 kilometers away from the Cameroonian frontier.
-It is also close to Lake Chad, as it is located about 45 kilometers away from the shoreline.
+Daima is located in northeastern Nigeria, 5 km away from the Cameroonian frontier.
+It is also close to Lake Chad, as it is located about 45 km away from the shoreline.
 The excavations discovered that around Daima, large deposits of firki clay are found.
 Further excavations proved that Daima's base also rests on firki clay plains.
 The mound's surroundings are composed of sandy areas.
 An aerial survey of the site suggested the sand area is larger than the firki area.
 The survey also suggested the sand may be of alluvial origin.
 The excavation also demonstrated that the firki clay in which Daima sits on, is very thin and there is some sand beneath it.
 This suggests the first settlement of the mound might have grown on a small sand island that extended to the edge of the firki as time passed.
 Little vegetation is found in the area, as this area is part of the wet season fields used by the present Daima village; also, because large numbers of cattle are watered down in the pool located at the northeast edge of the mound during dry seasons.
 Aside from grass, the other type of vegetation that survives and can be found in the area consists of bushes of Calotropis procera, which is particularly available at the site.
 Thorny forests are also available at the site.
 Few trees are also scattered throughout.
 Other trees such as Balanites aegyptiaca, Ficus gnaphalocarpa, and Acacia albida were documented as being present in the mound around 1967.
 Occasional patches of thorn bushes such as Ziziphus spina-christi, and Ziziphus mauritania are also found.